ekumenlabs/terminus/docker/README.md

 Create a docker image to compile Gazebo 7.

+It is important to have the exact version of the graphics card in your computer and in the docker container.
+In consequence we have different Dockerfiles for different drivers.

-## Using NVIDIA drivers
+### Using NVIDIA drivers

-Edit the variable `NVIDIA_DRIVER` in the Makefile to match your host nvidia driver.
 We are using the propietary drivers from `ppa:graphics-drivers/ppa`.
-After that you can execute:
+The default driver is `nvidia-367`.

 `make gazebo7-nvidia gazebo7-nvidia`

+If you are using another one you can use:

+`make NVIDIA_DRIVER="nvidia-xxx" gazebo7-nvidia gazebo7-nvidia`

+Check that your nvidia driver that is going to be downloaded is the same than the one that you have instaled.

+### Using Intel drivers